kristopherjohnson/bitsybasic/README.md

     finchbasic

-If you want to "load a program" into `finchbasic` and run it from the command line, you can do something like this:
+If you want to load a program into `finchbasic` and run it from the command line, you can do something like this:

     finchbasic < myprogram.basic

-If you want to "load a program" interactively, you can do this:
+If you want to load a program interactively, you can do this:

     finchbasic
-    : load "myprogram.basic"
+    >load "myprogram.basic"
-    : run
+    >run

 `finchbasic` expects input to be a list of BASIC statements.
 If a line starts with a line number, then the line is added to the program stored in memory, overwriting any existing line with that same line number.
 If a line does not start with a line number, then it is executed immediately.